 This could not be simpler.
 Add all of your ingredients to a foil pan, stick it on the grill, and stir occasionally for a super creamy, delicious dip!

-What kind of grill do I need for smoked queso?
+What kind of grill do I need?

 Whether you have charcoal, electric, or gas, any grill will work for this dish!
 As long as you can fit a foil pan inside it, you’ll be good to go.
 You could even cook this over a campfire if you have a grill grate to sit it on!